tylerthomasallen/docs/src/pages/deep-linked-ads/facebook-ads-faq.md

 Note that attribution windows are not applied to events that occurred in the past.
 So if you have a 30-day attribution window for click-to-install on Branch, and a 7-day window for clicks on Facebook, once you change the Branch click-to-install attribution window to 7 days, it will not automatically update historical numbers.
 Instead, you'll need to wait for new installs to occur under the stricter 7-day Branch click-to-install attribution window.
 The next day you should be able to come back and look at just the current day's install numbers, and they should line up more closely.

 If after all this you're still seeing discrepancies, please [contact us](https://support.branch.io/support/tickets/new){:target="\_blank"} and include "Facebook MMP + Install Discrepancies" in the subject.
-Please include the following information:
+Please include:

 * Branch app id
 * Facebook ad account id
-* One Facebook campaign name
+* One Facebook campaign name for which you have clicks and installs
 * Date range
+* Your Facebook attribution window - include both a table and a screenshot
-* For every day in date range, the number of installs Facebook is reporting - include a screenshot
+* For every day in date range, the number of installs Facebook is reporting - include both a table and a screenshot
-* Your Facebook attribution window - include a screenshot
-* For every day in date range, the number of installs Branch is reporting - include a screenshot
+* For every day in date range, the number of installs Branch is reporting - include both a table and a screenshot

-From here we can start to pull numbers from Facebook (via Insights API) and pull numbers internally, and try to locate possible causes of discrepancies.

 !!!
 Note
 	In some rare cases, we've seen partners running multiple Facebook campaigns with the same name.
 In this case, the Branch Dashboard will combine stats for all of these campaigns under the same name.
 We still retain this data separately on our backend, as there are different Facebook campaign ids.
 While we do not expose this on the Branch Dashboard, you can pull statistics by campaign id via the [Query API](pages/exports/query-api).

 ##### 3. I don't see any conversion events on the Branch Dashboard

-* Be sure you are tracking v2/events - [learn more from our v2/event docs](pages/apps/v2event/#v2-event).
+Be sure you are tracking v2/events - [learn more from our v2/event docs](pages/apps/v2event/#v2-event).

-* Be sure you are opting to send conversion events to Facebook - learn more from the section [Facebook MMP event options](pages/deep-linked-ads/facebook-ads-faq/#facebook-mmp-event-options) above.
+Be sure you are opting to send conversion events to Facebook - learn more from the section [Facebook MMP event options](pages/deep-linked-ads/facebook-ads-faq/#facebook-mmp-event-options) above.

-* Be reasonably confident that users coming from Facebook ads are completing conversion events.
+Be reasonably confident that users coming from Facebook ads are completing conversion events.
 If you have, for example, only a small percentage of users completing purchases, and only a small percentage of users downloading your app from Facebook, it's possible that there is no overlap between users making purchases and users coming from Facebook.

+If after all this you're still seeing discrepancies, please [contact us](https://support.branch.io/support/tickets/new){:target="\_blank"} and include "Facebook MMP + Install Discrepancies" in the subject.
+Please include:

+* Branch app id
+* Facebook ad account id
+* One Facebook campaign name for which you have clicks and installs
+* Date range
+* Your Facebook attribution window - include both a table and a screenshot
+* For every day in date range, the number of installs Facebook is reporting - include both a table and a screenshot
+* For every day in date range, the number of installs Branch is reporting - include both a table and a screenshot
+* For every day in date range, the number of conversion events Facebook is reporting - include both a table and a screenshot
+* For every day in date range, the number of conversion events Branch is reporting - include both a table and a screenshot

 ##### 4. I see conversion events on the Branch Dashboard, but the numbers look different from what I see on the Facebook Dashboard

 We have not encountered any issues here so far.
 Please see [I see installs, reinstalls or opens on the Branch Dashboard, but the numbers look different from what I see on the Facebook Dashboard](pages/deep-linked-ads/facebook-ads-faq/#1-i-dont-see-any-installs-reinstalls-or-opens-on-the-branch-dashboard) for steps to follow, and for information to send to us if we need to debug together.